argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_BasicHPS/README.md

-# Hyperparameter Search for Deep Learning
+# Hyperparameter Search U

 **TODO**:

-- [ ] Include instructions for port-forwarding to connect to jupyter from local machine
+- [x] Include instructions for port-forwarding to connect to jupyter from local machine

 - [x] Include code from `load_data.py` and explain